DavidScicluna/react-clock/README.md

 # Clock Application

-Clock is an application that allows the user to check the time of any location, set alarms, set a stopwatch and set a timer.
+Clock is a real time application that allows the user to check real-time of any city around the world.
+One can set alarms, a stopwatch and a timer.
 Built with [React JS](https://reactjs.org).

 ## Features
   This application has 4 different sections: